jltsiren/gcsa2/README.md

 ## Todo

-* Make index construction work with 0 doubling steps.
-* Support for larger alphabets.
+* Optimizations
   * Multi-threaded construction.
   * More space-efficient construction.
   * More space-efficient index representation.
   * Sample compression (if necessary).
+  * Determine when nodes have to be prefix-sorted and when we can make them prefix-range-sorted.
+* Generalizations
+  * Make index construction work with 0 doubling steps.
+  * Support for larger alphabets.
   * Support for inputs other than vg paths.
   * Sampling when starting positions are just node ids without offsets.
+* Interface
   * Low-level interface.
   * Graph navigation operations.
 * A paper describing the new algorithmic ideas.

 ## References